PhuongMai27/ssw_practical/README.md

 ## task_02
 Simple example of lexical and syntax analyzer.
 With building AST (*abstract syntax tree*).

+## task_03
+Simple example of lexical and syntax analyzer.
+With building AST (*abstract syntax tree*).
+Work with if/while/for operators.

 ### What we will be do:
 - build table of lexemes, scanner of Pascal's code;
 - build abstract syntax tree, parser of Pascal's code;